University of Missouri-Columbia School of Law,

-Jennifer is a partner in the firm's Intellectual Property and Media Law practice groups.
+Jennifer is a partner in the Firm's Intellectual Property and Media Law practice groups.
 She helps clients build and protect their brands and other valuable intellectual property.
 She regularly advises clients regarding trademark selection, registration and enforcement, domain name disputes, and copyright ownership, registration, fair use and infringement issues.
-Jennifer also drafts and effectively negotiates license and other agreements related to intellectual property, and helps clients by counseling them on various Internet, licensing, e-commerce and privacy issues.
+Jennifer also drafts and effectively negotiates license and other agreements related to intellectual property and e-commerce, and helps clients by counseling them on various Internet, licensing, e-commerce and privacy issues.

 "Branding your bud: Why trademarks are tricky for marijuana businesses";

 Co-authored with Mark Sableman, "Intellectual Property in the Media" Chapter 10;

 Co-authored with Mark Sableman, "Internet Publishing" Chapter 12;

 Co-authored with Caroline Chicoine, "The Role of State Trademark Dilution Statutes in Light of the Trademark Dilution Revision Act of 2006";